 - 1 tbsp chia seeds

 - ½ tsp agar agar powder

-- 1 tsp rice malt syrup or any liquid sweetener
+- 1 tsp any light-coloured sweetener, such as rice malt syrup or maple syrup

 - 400 mL canned coconut cream